 During the lease term in Stephenson

-During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Stephenson, the renter must allow us to come into the rental.
-Some solid reasons to go into rental home are to:
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Stephenson, the tenant must allow us to go into the rental home.
+Some justifiable reasons to enter rental home are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental property.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Stephenson.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you rent out your rental property in Stephenson
+- Before you rent out your rental in Stephenson

 - Collections and evictions